SnapLogic/documentation/autosync/config-servicenow-acct-as-data-source.md

 3. Configure **Account properties**.

-    -   **Username**: Enter the username of your account.
-The username must be valid to connect to the data source.
+    -   **Username**: A username for an account with the correct permissions for AutoSync to load and synchronize data.
 For example, `WIN-USER\slogic`.
-    -   **Password**: Enter the password for the account.
+    -   **Password**: The password for the account.
     -   **Instance**: Enter the name of your ServiceNow instance.
 For example, if `https://snaplogic.service-now.com/` is the URL of your ServiceNow instance, then `snaplogic` is the instance name.
 4. Click **Validate and Save**.